-This report summarizes the current processes and channels for soliciting and collecting feedback within the Consensus Development Process.
+This report summarizes the current processes and channels for soliciting and collecting feedback for the Consensus Development Process.
 This report also provides an analysis of the Usability and Use criteria, as well as the other NQF criteria that rely on measure feedback.
-The recommendations for improving current feedback loops within NQF processes will be considered as the foundation for designing potential feedback loops and a plan to implement a pilot of a selected process.
+Together with the findings from the previous environmental scan report, the recommendations for improving current feedback loops within NQF processes will be considered as the foundation for designing potential feedback loops and a plan to implement a pilot of a selected process.